edsu/aotycount/README.md

 # aotycount

-Count common albums in best of lists recorded in [@hubgit](https://github.com/hubgit)'s https://aoty.hubmed.org/.
-The basic idea is that the more lists that contain the album, the higher precedence I should give to listening to it.
+A small script to count the common albums in the album of the year lists recorded in [@hubgit](https://github.com/hubgit)'s https://aoty.hubmed.org/.
+The basic and perhaps flawed idea is that the more lists that contain the album, the higher priority I should give to checking it out to see what all the fuss is about.

+(Thanks for the lists @hubgit!)

 ```
 $ ./aotycount.py 2023